Free no-obligation site survey · Nationwide coverage Contact Us

 Survey checks before specification

-• Crack pattern and movement risk
+• Crack pattern and whether there is movement behind it

-• Loose, hollow or failed render areas
+• Loose, hollow or failed areas tapped out

-• Moisture, staining and existing coating condition
+• Moisture, staining and the existing coating condition

-How render repairs are treated before coating
+How we treat render before coating

 Specification

-How render repairs are treated before coating
+How we treat render before coating

 Specification